zoffline/zwift-offline/README.md

   * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com launcher.zwift.com``
     <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.
 If
     it's running on the same machine as Zwift, use ``127.0.0.1`` as the ip.)
+* If you have the helper scripts, open the __ip_address.txt__ file and change it to the zwift server ip.
+Launch the __launch.bat__ script as admin to start Zwift.
+This way, if you use the normal Zwift launcher, it'll go to Zwift's servers, and use this as a standalone launcher.

 Why: We need to redirect Zwift to use zoffline and convince Windows and Zwift to accept zoffline's self signed certificates for Zwift's domain names.
 Feel free